Methodology

 2.2 School-based providers sample

 The sample of SBPs consisted of maintained and independent primary schools with nursery and reception provision, including maintained nursery schools (MNS).
 Although schools offering reception provision alongside nursery provision were eligible for the study, they were only asked about their nursery provision.
-This sample was drawn from the Schools Census, collected in November 2021 from all schools in England.
-The sample was complemented with further information from the Get Information About Schools (GIAS)[7] extract.
+This sample was drawn from the Schools Census collected in November 2023 from all schools in England.
+The sample was complemented with further information from Get Information About Schools (GIAS)[1].
 The types of schools eligible for the study were identified using the following criteria:

 • Maintained nursery schools: open state-funded nursery schools (according to School Census);

-• Maintained schools with reception and nursery provision: open state-funded mainstream and special schools which offer nursery classes (which have at least one pupil in nursery and at least one pupil in reception).
+• Maintained schools with reception and nursery provision: open state-funded mainstream and special schools which offer nursery classes (according to GIAS) or which have at least one pupil in nursery first or second year classes).

-To decide the required issued sample sizes, IFF assumed the same response rates as in the SCEYP 2022 main sample (see Table 2.2) and used these to estimate the number of surveys that would need to be issued to achieve the target of 2,542 total responses.
+To decide the required issued sample sizes, IFF assumed the same response rates as in the SCEYP 2023 main sample and – as noted earlier – set them slightly lower, to reflect the general trend of declining response rates:

 Table 2.2 Response rate assumptions for school-based providers by type